 Leeward Community College's proven commitment to affordable, quality education is a foundation of our mission.
 As part of the University of Hawai'i system, we are dedicated and responsive to our community, providing an open door to the world of educational opportunities.
-We offer a variety of educational programs and services on its main campus in Pearl City, and both off-campus at its satellite campus in Wai'anae and through its robust Distance Education program.
+We offer a variety of educational programs and services on our main Pu'uloa (Pearl City) and Wai'anae Moku campuses.